sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 Yes that’s right, we know that for physical systems (molecules), the distribution of states (conformers) are characterized by their energy according the boltzmann distribution $$p(x) \propto exp(-\beta (\mathcal{E}(x)))$$, where $$\mathcal{E}(x)$$ is the energy of the state and $$\beta$$ is a constant dependant on temperature.
 This motivates a paradigm of training generative models that can take advantage of the energy function.

 Recently, a surge of deep learning generative models has aimed to address the challenges of sampling and data scarcity by adopting innovative, data-free approaches<d-cite key="midgley2023fab"></d-cite><d-cite key="vargas2023dds"></d-cite><d-cite key="zhang2022pis"></d-cite><d-cite key="sadegh2024idem"></d-cite><d-cite key="woo2024iefm"></d-cite>.
-These methods, which one may describe as 'self-generative,' leverage a bootstrap procedure whereby the models generate their own data and rely on access to the energy function to refine their predictions.
+These methods, which one may describe as 'self-generative', leverage a bootstrap procedure whereby the models generate their own data and rely on access to the energy function to refine their predictions.
 This paradigm is particularly exciting because it bypasses the traditional reliance on large datasets, making it a promising solution to long-standing barriers in the field.
 For this assessment, we focus on two such methods: iterative energy-based flow matching (iEFM)<d-cite key="woo2024iefm"></d-cite> and iterative denoising energy matching (iDEM)<d-cite key="sadegh2024idem"></d-cite> that have shown state of the art performance on several toy physical systems.

 A key consideration to take into account with generative models is to check if they outperform traditional methods for sampling from unnormalized density (energy) functions like Markov Chain Monte Carlo (MCMC).
 In this work, we compare iDEM and iEFM to MCMC on the same physical systems they were tested on and show that MCMC outperforms both methods while taking the same number of queries from the energy function.
 With this result, we suggest a “course correction” on the benchmarking of these models and propose different avenues where the development of these generative models would be useful.